Bullying: Prevention

 Bullying prevention is the collective effort to prevent, reduce and stop bullying.
 Many campaigns and events are designated to bullying prevention throughout the world.
 Bullying prevention campaigns and events include Anti-Bullying Day, Anti-Bullying Week, International Day of Pink, International STAND UP to Bullying Day and National Bullying Prevention Month.
 Anti-bullying laws in the U.S. have also been enacted in 23 of its 50 states, making bullying in schools illegal.

+A 2019 study by McCallion & Feder found that school-based anti-bullying programs may lower the incidence of bullying by 25%.

-Bullying prevention programs allow schools to help decrease cyberbullying within he realm of school.
+Bullying prevention programs allow schools to help decrease cyberbullying within the realm of school.
 The prevention methods are targeted mainly for middle schoolers, where we see the most bullying occur.
 To help decrease cyberbullying, people need to take preventative measures.
 One preventative method was implemented to determine the effectiveness against cyberbullying.
 This program called "Media Heroes" showed how educating teachers on bullying behaviors in school can help them educate and stop students from bullying.
 This educational program decreased bullying in their schools.
 Having trusted adults become educated on what can go on online, can help prevent further cyberbullying.

 Responses

-Bullying is typically ongoing and not isolated behaviour.
-Common responses are to try to ignore it, to confront the bullies, or to turn to an authority figure.

-Ignoring it often does nothing to stop the bullying continuing, and it can become worse over time.
+One study showed that attempts to ignore bullying often does nothing to stop the bullying continuing, and it allows it to become worse over time.

 It can be important to address bullying behaviour early on, as it can be easier to control the earlier it is detected.

 Bystanders play an important role in responding to bullying, as doing nothing can encourage it to continue, while small steps that oppose the behaviour can reduce it.

 Authority figures can play an important role, such as parents or teachers in child or adolescent situations, or supervisors, human-resources staff or parent-bodies in workplace and volunteer settings.
 In the school context, teachers who set clear boundaries, communicate seriously that bullying behavior is unacceptable and will not be tolerated, and involve school administrators have been shown to reduce bullying.
 Discussing bullying and its consequences with the whole class is also an important intervention that not only reduces bullying, but also encourages other students to step in and stop bullying even before it reaches its full form.
 In general, authority figures can be influential in recognising and stopping bullying behaviour, and creating an environment that does not encourage or promote bullying.

 In many situations, authority figures are untrained and unqualified, do not know how to respond, and can make the situation worse.

 In some cases the authority figures even support the people doing the bullying, facilitating it continuing and increasing the isolation and marginalising of the target.

 Some of the most effective ways to respond are to recognise that harmful behaviour is taking place, and to create an environment where it will not continue.